Identifying multichannel coherent couplings and causal relationships in gravitational wave detectors: Method and Workflow

 \section{Method and Workflow}

-We use the data with the main \ac{gw} channel and many auxiliary channels taken from the KAGRA \ac{gw} detector.
+We use the data taken from the \ac{gw} strain channel and many auxiliary channels in the KAGRA \ac{gw} detector.
 The KAGRA is a gravitational-wave detector with a similar configuration of laser interferometry such as the \ac{ligo}/Virgo except for the cryogenic test-mass mirrors and the underground installation \cite{10.1093/ptep/ptaa125}.
-The initial installation of the KAGRA has finished in 2019, and after a year-long commissioning, it started its first observing run during a month in 2020 and joined the O3 observing run together with the advanced \ac{ligo} and the Advanced Virgo, recently \cite{Kokeyama:2020dkg}.
+The initial installation of the KAGRA has finished in 2019, and after year-long commissioning, it started its first observing run during a month in 2020 and joined the O3 observing run together with the advanced \ac{ligo} and the Advanced Virgo, recently \cite{Kokeyama:2020dkg}.

-The main feature of the KAGRA is the cryogenic and underground \ac{gw} detector, which implies that the KAGRA detector has somewhat unique characteristics caused by the nature of the underground cryogenic facility, producing the relevant noise effects that are not reported in the ground-based \ac{gw} detectors.
-Therefore, it is of great importance to understand the noise characteristic from the KAGRA detector and its environment.
+The major feature of the KAGRA is the cryogenic and underground \ac{gw} detector, which implies that the KAGRA detector has somewhat unique characteristics caused by the nature of the underground cryogenic facility, producing the relevant noise effects that were not reported in the ground-based \ac{gw} detectors.
+Therefore, it is of great importance to understand the noise characteristic of the KAGRA detector and its environment.